jovialcore/content_generator_and_replacer/README.md

 # content_generator_and_replacer

-A script for replacing text contents with dummy text / lorem Ipsum
+A php script for replacing text contents with dummy text / lorem Ipsum